Each year, about 22,000 women in the United States are diagnosed with ovarian cancer.

 While it is the ninth most common cancer (other than skin cancer) in women, ovarian cancer is the fifth highest cause of cancer death in women.
 Most women who develop ovarian cancer are older than 60.
 It is found more often in white than African-American women.

-The symptoms of ovarian cancer often are vague or like other conditions.
+The symptoms or signs of ovarian cancer often are vague or like other conditions.
 This may make it hard to diagnose.
 It often has spread to other parts of the body when it is found.

 Over the past 20 years, the five-year survival rate for ovarian cancer has continued to improve.